By Danish Ahmad Khan

 The new promulgation has undoubtedly come as a bad news for both expatriates and Indian economy.
 The Saudi Ministry of Labour and Social Development is yet to announce specific penalties.
 But the reports clearly point out that violation of Saudisation in the new sectors won’t be tolerated.
 Hefty financial fines might be imposed in future, and in some cases even deportation might take place.
 The family tax has already hit a sizeable section of Indian expatriates in the kingdom, with the low-income expatriates being the worst affected, and all this due to Nitaqat nationalisation programme.

-[Danish Ahmad Khan, currently based at New Delhi, is Founder-Editor of IndianMuslimObserver.com – India’s First Online Muslim Newspaper.
+[Danish Ahmad Khan is New Delhi based Journalist.
+He is Founder-Editor of IndianMuslimObserver.com – India’s First Online Muslim Newspaper.
 He can be contacted at firstname.lastname@example.org]